Here are some of the best free health-related online platforms where you can get help or related information.

 FreeMD (https://www.freemd.com/): FreeMD is an online symptom checker that provides information on a wide range of medical conditions.
 Users can enter their symptoms and receive information on potential causes and treatment options.

-MedHelp (https://www.medhelp.org/): MedHelp is an online health community that allows users to connect with doctors and other healthcare professionals to ask questions and get advice.
+MedHelp (https://www.medhelp.org/): MedHelp is an online Free health community that allows users to connect with doctors and other healthcare professionals to ask questions and get advice.
 It also provides a range of tools and resources for tracking health and managing conditions.

 BetterHelp (https://www.betterhelp.com/): BetterHelp is an online counseling platform that provides access to licensed therapists for a fee.
 However, it also offers a free service called BetterHelp Advice, which allows users to ask questions about mental health and receive answers from mental health professionals.